 - What is something that you appreciate about your parents?

-- What will you do differently when you're a parent?
+- What will you do differently if you're ever a parent?

 Good Journal Topics to Encourage Creativity

-As our society becomes more inundated with electronic toys, it gets harder and harder to get kids to think outside of the box.
-Sometimes, taking a journey through writing is one way to encourage creative thinking.
+All you have to do is look around to see that our society is inundated with electronic toys and gadgets.
+This can make it harder and harder for kids (or adults) to think outside the box.
+Sometimes, taking a journey through writing is one way to encourage creative thinking in yourself.

 - Write a month-long diary from the perspective of another person, character, animal, etc.